A Go-To-Market Launch I’m Proud Of

 We focused on clear, consistent communication and empowering customers with the right resources at every stage of the journey.
 That included:

-• An Implementation Kickoff Deck to help customer success teams lead onboarding sessions
+An Implementation Kickoff Deck to help customer success teams lead onboarding sessions

-• Detailed Help Center articles and tutorial videos to guide users through product functionality and workflows
+Detailed Help Center articles and tutorial videos to guide users through product functionality and workflows

-• In-app announcement messaging to introduce new features right where users engage most
+In-app announcement messaging to introduce new features right where users engage most

-• Feature launch highlights in a monthly product newsletter to drive awareness and continuous learning
+Feature launch highlights in a monthly product newsletter to drive awareness and continuous learning

-• Regular release notes to keep customers informed about enhancements and fixes
+Regular release notes to keep customers informed about enhancements and fixes

-To measure success, I partnered with Product and Customer Marketing to track adoption and usage metrics, monitoring activation rates, feature engagement, and overall customer health.
+To measure success, I partnered with Product and Customer Marketing to track adoption and usage metrics, monitor activation rates, feature engagement, and overall customer health.
+And ultimately, turned first-time users into long-term advocates.

 Our goals were ambitious, but achievable.
 The market was ready for a solution like ours, and our customers were asking for a more integrated, all-in-one approach.
 With strong early interest and a large total addressable market, we knew the opportunity was significant.